RTEMS/rtems-docs/c_user/user_extensions.rst

 where current_task can be used to access the TCB for the task that is being swapped out, and heir_task can be used to access the TCB for the task being swapped in.
-This extension is invoked from RTEMS’ dispatcher routine after the current_task context has been saved, but before the heir_task context has been restored.
+This extension is invoked from RTEMS' dispatcher routine after the current_task context has been saved, but before the heir_task context has been restored.
 This extension should not call any RTEMS directives.